soroorgh93/CheckMyGradeApp/README.md

    Robust Unit Testing:
     Comprehensive unit tests ensure correct functionality and reliability.

    Chatbot: CheckMyGrade Chatbot assist you in managing and exploring your academic records effortlessly.
-Whether you're a student wanting to check your grades or a professor managing courses and student progress👋:
+Whether you're a student wanting to check your grades or a professor managing courses and student progress:

        View and update student records.
        Add or manage courses and professor assignments.